Tareq-Khalil/Neko_Rasp_TV/readme.md

 # Neko Rasp TV

 A Raspberry Pi–powered Cat TV that plays high-quality bird and squirrel videos with sound, inside a sleek, cat-proof enclosure.
-Touch input is disabled, so it can run hands-free for hours—designed especially for curious feline minds.
+Touch input is disabled, so it can run hands-free for hours, designed especially for curious feline minds.

 ## Why I Made This Project